ahmaazouzi/cs-topics/networking/wireless.md

 - Specific topics we will see include:
 	- How a device connects to the network through a wireless link.
 	- How multiple access is done in wireless links, with a focus on CDMA.
-	- How wireless LANs work at the link level with such protocols as IEEE 802.11 (WiFi), Bluetooth, etc.
+	- How wireless LANs work at the link level with such protocols as IEEE 802.11 (WiFi).
-	- How cellular Internet works with 3G and 4G technologies.
-	- The issue of mobility and networking and how it's tackled with mobile IP and GSM.
+	- The issue of mobility and networking and how it's tackled with mobile IP.
 	- The effect of wireless links and mobility on transport-layer protocols and networked applications.
 - *I will just skim over these topics and not spend to much time trying to summarize the material*.